 The most blatant example of FARDC involvement in mining is the Bisie mine, in Walikale, North Kivu.
-The largest cassiterite mine in the whole area, it accounts for an estimated 80% of cassiterite
+The largest cassiterite mine in the whole area, it accounts for an estimated 80% of cassiterite exports from North Kivu43 and is thought to produce between 800 and 1,000 tonnes a month, 44 selling at between US \$8.5 and \$9 per kg at the comptoirs in Goma in mid-2008.
+45

 Cassiterite was discovered in Bisie several years ago, but until around 2003, it did not attract much attention as the price of tin was low.
-Mining in Bisie only took off in a significant way in 2004, when the price of tin rose.46
+Mining in Bisie only took off in a significant way in 2004, when the price of tin rose.46 mai-mai.

-For three years - from 2006 to March 2009 - Bisie was entirely under the control of the 85th brigade of the FARDC, headed by Colonel Sammy Matumo, a former mai-mai.
 Unlike other mines under FARDC control, where the military presence is not always easily visible, soldiers of the 85th brigade, including Sammy Matumo himself, were physically present at Bisie.
 They operated openly, digging for minerals themselves, with Sammy Matumo personally overseeing the activities.47 An estimated 200 to 350 military were present at the mine in mid-2008.48